launchschool/Trello-Exercises/README.md

 The new card form is active when the parent `.list-wrapper` has the `add-dropdown-active` class and the `.add-dropdown.add-bottom` element has the `active-card` class.

-Since only one list should have the form active at a time, only one list should have the `add-dropdown-active` class at a time.

 # Challenge 3

 - User can Edit the card title in the Card Modal.
 When the modal opens card title is visible, and once the user changes it, it is saved "on blur".